praekelt/numi-api/docs/index.rst

   along with the generated dialogue ``id`` field and ``url`` field for accessing the project description.

-  ..
-TODO mention that the user creating the project is given admin access once we have documented permission levels
+  The authenticated user creating the project is given :ref:`project admin
+  <permissions-project-admin>` access for the newly created project.

   .. sourcecode:: http